Jonny-exe/binary-fractions/binary_fractions/README.md

  | isinfinity() -> bool
 ```

-Determine if object is positive or negative Infinity.
+Determines if object is positive or negative Infinity.

 **Arguments**: